Medical Flag Labels

 - Only the clear adhesive portion of the label is applied until released from the pharmacy.
 Reducing wasted labels covering up critical information on vials, IV Bags or medication packaging.

-- Ability to use the same printer footprint already in the pharmacy and removed all unnecessary printers to free up bench space.
+- Ability to use the same printer footprint already in the pharmacy and remove all unnecessary printers to free up bench space.

 - The new design works effectively in the EPIC and Cerner environments

-RR Donnelley developed and implemented a Flag Label system which combined unique functions together into a single process.
+RRD developed and implemented a Flag Label system which combined unique functions together into a single process.
 The new process made it simpler for the pharmacy and nursing staff.
-In addition, the new label materials eliminated labels shifting or adhering permanently to vials improving improving patient safety.
+In addition, the new label materials eliminated labels shifting or adhering permanently to vials improving patient safety.
 Lastly, the new process allowed printing on thermal printers.
 This completely eliminated the labels wasted on laser sheets.
-RR Donnelley provided a cost effective solution that reduced unit costs and improved productivity.
+RRD provided a cost effective solution that reduced unit costs and improved productivity.